-Homeschoolers may not require the vigorous coursework of professional level training.
+Homeschoolers may not require the rigorous coursework of professional level training.
 Self study combined with shorter courses should suffice for your needs.
 You will need to supplement your coursework with readings on Montessori theory.
 See the Recommended Books section below.
 Without a solid foundation in the theory, you will not see the results you hope for, no matter how fancy the manuals you receive from your training course are.

 Important Note: If you plan to operate a home-based Montessori preschool, I recommend getting professional level training.
 In my opinion, it is inappropriate to call your program Montessori if you/your staff are not professionally trained.
 Without professional training, you may not realize what is missing from your program to make it fully authentic.

 A few places to get training for homeschoolers